 Today, on November 2nd, as I opened Google I was greeted by a purple "papel picado" or Mexican lacey paper flag.
 In San Miguel de Allende, Halloween or el Dia de los Muertos has become a big deal.
-Here, the ex-pat community has contributed alot of imagination and creativity into what has been an ancient tradition stemming from a blend of Christianity and paganism.
+Here, the ex-pat community has contributed alot of imagination and creativity into what has been an ancient tradition stemming from a blend of Christianity and Pre-Columbian religion.

 While honoring the dead remains central, a type of Carnival that includes face-painting, masks, elaborate costumes and the skeleton -like fancily dressed "Catrinas", (first drawn by the 19th century satirist José Posada as a political statement), has taken off.
 Combining Hallows Eve, All Saints Day and All Souls Day, it lasts through November 2nd.